 - Recommended Products: Bike or multipurpose helmet for riding on child seat or trailer on parents bike.

-Two to Five Years (Early Childhood)
+2 to 5 Years (Early Childhood)

 - Transportation: Keep your child forward facing in a 5-point harness.
 It is best to keep them in this type of car seat up to the weight limit of the harness, which can be up to 80 pounds.
 Your child might be ready to transition into a booster seat at around four years old.
 Make an appointment with a child passenger specialist to make sure they fit in a booster seat safely.
 If car pooling to kindergarten make sure they have a booster seat in the alternate vehicle.

 - Water Safety: Never leave your child alone in or near water.
 Always maintain adult supervision.
 Start your child in swim classes early and always have your child wear a lifeguard-approved life vest around water.
 Always keep within arms reach of your child when they are in the water. ** Many Children can learn basic swim skills by the age of 5, Speak to your pediatrician about the best time to begin swim lessons for your child and be sure to enroll your child in a certified swim class.
 Click on the link below to find a swim school close to you.
 Learning to swim is not only an enjoyable physical activity, it is also an important lifesaving skill.

 - Burn Prevention: Children at this age are fascinated by fire.
 Keep all lighters and matches out of reach.
 Keep a barrier with the fire place or any open fire.